Digital Dental X-Ray Diagnostics

 TMJ (Tempormandibular Joint)

-TMJ is the joint that connect the lower jaw to the bone on each side of the ear.
+TMJ is the joint that connects the lower jaw to the bone on each side of the ear.
+Essentially, your jaw joint.
 Severe pain, discomfort or tenderness in or around these joints is referred to as TMJ disorder.
 Symptoms may include: tenderness or pain in the face, jaw or ear, difficulty chewing, headaches or locking jaw or teeth when biting or chewing.
-Learn more about treatment options.
+Learn more about treatment options